Geodata Classification#

 4. Select the colour of your choice in the drop-down menu.
 For more colour options select in the drop-down menu Choose Color.

 6. Optional: Here you can set the unit type.
-This is useful when you want to visualize points in a certain size, for example.
+This is useful when you want to visualise points in a certain size, for example.

 7. Optional: Here you can find standard and previously used styles quickly.